 Argo residencies provide time and space to develop your practice in a social, supportive, and stimulating environment.

-They are open to artists, writers, performers, musicians, scholars, and any other creative discipline.
+They are open to artists, writers, performers, musicians, scholars, and any other creatives.

 All of our residencies take place in Athens, Greece.